donejs/donejs/docs/features.md

 ### MVVM Reactive

-DoneJS applications are architecturally Model-View-ViewModel applications where all events and updates flow in a single direction.
+DoneJS applications are architecturally [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model_View_ViewModel) applications where all events and updates flow in a single direction.
 It's easy to define view models that derive their data from source data but in a deterministic and synchronous flow.
 View updates happen only after all models and view models have been updated.

 DoneJS uses [CanJS](http://canjs.com) for custom elements and a MVVM architecture.
 CanJS is small, fast, and powerful.

+MVVM separates concerns in development in a few ways:

+#### Views (Templates)
+Templates have no complex calculations and will therefore be easier to change and update in the future.
+This is good because UI will often change late in the process as user feedback comes into play.

+#### Models
+Models are the bare-bones representation of the data as it's stored on a server.
+In CanJS the model will define its API endpoints too.

+#### ViewModels
+ViewModels are the glue between views and models; They will do the complex logic and provide simple values to check and render in templates, as well as any transformations of model data to view data.
+ViewModels are closely related to the idea of a current state so they'll handle reading, updating, deleting, and cancelling form information changes, for example.

 ### Architecture